The Sustainability FAQ

 Many of the lists of sustainability-related occupations in these and similar sources reflect the four concentrations of the Florida Tech sustainability curriculum: Environmental Science, Business, Engineering and Technology and Social Sciences.

-Sustainability is still emerging as a discipline –the job market is expanding in ways that are difficult to fully predict within existing disciplines and still un-named disciplines that will arise in the near future.
+Sustainability is still emerging as a discipline –the job market is expanding in ways that are difficult to fully predict within current fields and still un-named fields that are arising now and in the future.
 In systems science, these future jobs and occupations are examples of emerging properties, which arise from complex and expanding systems which can spin off new systems in both predictable and unpredictable manners (Meadows, 2008, Thinking in Systems).

 What is the Florida Tech Sustainability Studies Major?